SITKZM/Bott-Index-of-2D-Superconductors.-Topological-number-in-Real-Space/README.txt

 This is the program to Bott index, a topological number of insulators or superconductors in real space.

-The Hamiltonian is of 2-dimentional superconductor when adding magnetic field h_z, and Rashba spin-orbit interaction.[1]
+The Hamiltonian is of 2-dimentional superconductors when adding magnetic field h_z, and Rashba spin-orbit interaction.[1]